subhj/Zomato-Analytics-Dashboard-Using-PowerBI/README.md

 3. Data processing:
-In the Power Query editor, replaced null city with other and made four KPI cards ( sales_value sales_amount, rating_count, order_count) and also used varous dax(data analysis expression) functions like format(for date manipulation) , count (for getting restraunt raiting & count how many orders have been made) This new column is further used for creating different KPI's and charts.Then creating the Attrition Rate by applying DAX queries, adding new measure (Attrition Rate = SUM([AttritionCount]))/SUM([Employeecount])) in %.
+In the Power Query editor, replaced null city with other and made four KPI cards ( sales_value sales_amount, rating_count, order_count) and also used varous dax(data analysis expression) functions like format(for date manipulation) , count (for getting restraunt raiting & count how many orders have been made) made a new column called veg_non_veg for making cards and replaced null values and labelled as others.

 5. Data analysis: